oitcode/samarium/README.md

 ## Contributing

-Thank you for considering contributing to the Khajanchi!
+Thank you for considering contributing to this project.
 Please fork the project, make necessary changes and send a pull request.

 ## Security Vulnerabilities

-If you discover a security vulnerability within Khajanchi, please raise an issue in github.
+Please raise an issue in github.
 All security vulnerabilities will be promptly addressed.

 ## License